trsong/trsong.github.io/_posts/2020-05-01-DailyQuestionsMay.md

 x ^ y = y ^ x
 ```

 If there is only one unique element, we can simply xor all elements.
-**For example:**
+For example,

 ```py
 7 ^ 3 ^ 5 ^ 5 ^ 4 ^ 3 ^ 4 ^ 8 ^ 8
 = 7 ^ 3 ^ (5 ^ 5) ^ 4 ^ 3 ^ 4 ^ (8 ^ 8)